-Criteria Conformance Level Remarks and Explanations 3.1.1 Language of Page (WCAG 2.0) (Level A) The default human language of each web page can be programmatically determined.
-Supports The language of each page in the product is programmatically determinable.
-3.1.2 Language of Parts (WCAG 2.0) (Level AA) The human language of each passage or phrase in the content can be programmatically determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text.
-Supports Content in the product is only presented in one language at a time.
-3.2.1 On Focus (WCAG 2.0) (Level A) When any component receives focus, it does not initiate a change of context.
-Supports User interface components in the product do not initiate a change of context when they receive focus.
-3.2.2 On Input (WCAG 2.0) (Level A) Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.
-Supports Changes of context do not occur automatically on user input.
-3.2.3 Consistent Navigation (WCAG 2.0) (Level AA) Navigational mechanisms that are repeated on multiple web pages within a set of web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.
-Partially Supports ArcGIS Aviation Airports When navigational mechanisms are repeated in the product, they occur in a consistent relative order and appearance.
+Criteria Conformance Level Remarks and Explanations 3.1.1 Language of Page (WCAG 2.0) (Level A) Supports The language of each screen in the product is programmatically determinable.
+3.1.2 Language of Parts (WCAG 2.0) (Level AA) Supports Content in the product is only presented in one language at a time.
+3.2.1 On Focus (WCAG 2.0) (Level A) Supports User interface components in the product do not initiate a change of context when they receive focus.
+3.2.2 On Input (WCAG 2.0) (Level A) Partially Supports Most of the product does not cause an unexpected change of context on user input.
+A rating of Partially Supports has been given for the following reason(s): When a select element is found inside of a dialog, selecting an option using the ENTER key can cause the dialog to close Using the arrow keys on a set of tabs can cause focus to be moved into the tab panel content

-Criteria Conformance Level Remarks and Explanations ArcGIS Pro: Most repeated navigational mechanisms in the product occur in a consistent relative order and appearance.
-A rating of Partially Supports has been given for the following reason(s): • There are some inconsistencies when navigating data tables, ribbons, and ribbon menus throughout the product.
+Criteria Conformance Level Remarks and Explanations 3.2.3 Consistent Navigation (WCAG 2.0) (Level AA) Navigational mechanisms that are repeated on multiple web pages within a set of web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.
+Supports When navigational mechanisms are repeated in the product, they occur in a consistent relative order and appearance.
 3.2.4 Consistent Identification (WCAG 2.0) (Level AA) Components that have the same functionality within a set of web pages are identified consistently.
 Supports Components with the same functionality throughout the product are identified consistently.
-3.2.6 Consistent Help (WCAG 2.2) (Level A) If a web page contains any of the following help mechanisms, and those mechanisms are repeated on multiple web pages within a set of web pages, they occur in the same order relative to other page content, unless a change is initiated by the user: • Human contact details • Human contact mechanism • Self-help option • A fully automated contact mechanism Partially Supports ArcGIS Aviation Airports Help mechanisms that are repeated throughout the product occur consistently and in the same order relative to other content.
-ArcGIS Pro: Most repeated help mechanisms in the product occur consistently and in the same order relative to other content.
-A rating of Partially Supports has been given for the following reason(s): • Some Help icons within the product are not labelled consistently.
+3.2.6 Consistent Help (WCAG 2.2) (Level A) If a web page contains any of the following help mechanisms, and those mechanisms are repeated on multiple web pages within a set of web pages, they occur in the same order relative to other page content, unless a change is initiated by the user: • Human contact details • Human contact mechanism • Self-help option • A fully automated contact mechanism Supports Help mechanisms that are repeated throughout the product occur consistently and in the same order relative to other content.
 3.3.1 Error Identification (WCAG 2.0) (Level A) If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.
-Partially Supports ArcGIS Aviation Airports Where input errors are automatically detected in the product, the majority of items in error are identified
+Partially Supports Where input errors are automatically detected in the product, the majority of items in error are identified and error messages are conveyed to assistive technologies or in text.
+A rating of Partially Supports has been given for the following reason(s): • Some errors are not announced by the assistive technology, nor is remediation information provided